 Write an eBook

 - eBooks have long been a go-to sales tool for marketers.
-They position your business as an expert in the field and can be used as a reference point throughout the buyer’s journey.
+They position your B2B brand as an expert in the field and can be used as a reference point throughout the buyer’s journey.
 This sort of content can be gated, sent out in an email campaign, or shared on social media.
 They’re informative, interesting, and they help solve real problems.

 - This is the sort of content, in my opinion, you shouldn’t be gating.
 Infographics are cleverly designed long-form pieces of content.
 They help translate complex, long, or boring information into digestible, visually-stunning pieces of content.
 Everyone loves an infographic.

-- Done in a tasteful way, posting comments on blogs and social posts will increase brand recognition and even position you as a thought-leader in your industry.
+- Done in a tasteful way, posting comments on blogs and social posts will increase B2B brand recognition and even position you as a thought-leader in your industry.
 Instead of self-promoting, focus on helping people by offering expert advice for free.
 Just steer clear of spam.
 Don’t overdo the comments, and make sure you ask yourself: “what value am I offering?” before posting anything.

 Help a reporter out (HARO)